National Revolutionary Army: Central Plains War (1929–1930)

-Phase 1: Regional Clashes and Political Purges

 In February 1929, tensions escalated when the Guangxi clique dismissed Lu Diping, the governor of Hunan, who subsequently defected to Chiang Kai-shek.
 The Guangxi forces invaded Hunan in retaliation.
 However, Chiang countered by bribing military units in Wuchang to defect, decisively routing the Guangxi army within two months.
 By March, the Kuomintang expelled key Guangxi leaders— Bai Chongxi, Li Jishen, and Li Zongren—and promoted their subordinates who supported Chiang, thereby sowing internal division within the clique.

 In May, Feng Yuxiang also entered the conflict, and he too was expelled from the party.
 Once again, Chiang used financial incentives to sway Feng's subordinates, including Han Fuju and Shi Yousan, to defect.
 Feng's armies were defeated, and he retreated to Shanxi, announcing his retirement from politics.
 By July, Chiang's forces had occupied Luoyang.
 Buoyed by his victories, Chiang pushed forward with a nationwide demobilisation plan and announced that the army would be reduced to 65 divisions by March 1930.
 This move alarmed the regional leaders, as Chiang had already stripped revenue sources from Yan Xishan, leading him to join forces with Feng and the Guangxi clique.

-Phase 2: Full-Scale War and Centralisation

 The anti-Chiang coalition amassed approximately 700,000 troops, while Chiang commanded around 300,000.
 The coalition planned to seize Shandong and contain Chiang south of the Longhai and Beijing–Wuhan railways.
 They aimed to advance along the railway lines, capturing Xuzhou and Wuhan, while southern forces moved north to establish a link-up.

 The war involved more than one million soldiers, with roughly 300,000 casualties.
 Despite being outnumbered, Chiang's southern forces performed well, routing the Guangxi-aligned armies by July.
 However, his northern units suffered defeats, and Chiang narrowly escaped capture in June.
 The northern advance halted only after the southern forces were crushed.

 Chiang used the ensuing lull to regroup and launch counteroffensives along key railway lines.
 With fighting in Bengbu subsiding by September, Chiang began closing in again on Loyang.
 These developments, combined with strategic bribery, convinced Zhang Xueliang to side with Chiang, bringing the war to an end.